Course Title: Fashion Global Experience

 In response to changing global opportunities, specific tour destinations and associated activities will vary in each semester offered.
 You are advised to contact the offering course co-ordinator for details of scheduled tours.

 This course complements the embedded Work Integrated Learning (WIL) activities in the BH103 program, by further expanding your understanding of the global context of the fashion industry and giving you particular insight into global pathways for your future career.
-More information about RMIT’s WIL policy can be found at http://www.rmit.edu.au/students/wil
+More information about RMIT’s WIL policy can be found at https://www.rmit.edu.au/students/student-essentials/work-integrated-learning (Links to an external site.)Links to an external site.

 Objectives/Learning Outcomes/Capability Development